cknabukeera/bdbv-mab-epitope-mutation-analysis/README.md

 - The mAb114 epitope carries the substitutions E112D and P116A, and mAb114 is predicted to bind BDBV GP off-target.
 - In Inmazeb, odesivimab is predicted to bind its epitope alone, while atoltivimab and maftivimab are not.
 The complete trimeric cocktail is predicted to bind BDBV GP at the target epitopes.
 - Two GP substitutions were unique to the 2026 outbreak sequences: Y387H and R506S.
+- These amino acid substitutions observed in the BDBV epitopes remained consistent across a wider number of sequences from the outbreak (n=494) accessed and analysed from the Pathoplexus database as of Aug, 13th - 2026.

 ## Methods (summary)